PiaCOS/bf_interpreter/README.md

 ## Instructions

 - Create a text file containing the bf code.
-- Change the path inside the main.rs file (will be changed in a future patch)
+- Run the project with your brainfuck program :
-- Run `cargo run --release`
+    `cargo run --release -- -f ./examples/mandelbrot.bf`

 ## Notes

 I plan to do several addition to this project:

-- Write a CLI integration to specify a file path
+- Write a CLI integration to specify a file path *(done)*.
-- Optimize the `ops_stack` further (group consecutive ops and reduce ops when possible)
+- Optimize the `ops_stack` further (group consecutive ops and reduce ops when possible).